Fractional quantization by interaction of arbitrary strength in gapless flat bands with divergent quantum geometry: Detailed methods for many-body numerical simulations

 We also examine the effect of the interaction strength $U$ on the charge distribution $n(\bk)$ of the FQAH states.
-Taking the honeycomb model as an example, the $n(\bk)$ for $U=8$ is nearly identical to that at $U=1$ [Figs.~\ref{FigSupp:BandMix}(a, b)], indicating that the interaction strength has weak influence on the charge distribution.
-The upper-band occupation (excluding the $\Gamma$ point) at $U=8$ is shown in Fig.~\ref{FigSupp:BandMix}(c), with the values amplified by a factor of 20.
-The total contribution of the upper band to the FQAH state at various $U$ values is displayed in Fig.~\ref{FigSupp:BandMix}(d).
-We observe that the contribution from the upper band remains quite small, $\Cal{O}(1\%)$, even at large $U$ values.
-Although the weight of the upper-band is small, band mixing cannot be neglected: Setting $n_{\rm up}=0$ results in a many-body spectrum that is completely different from the $n_{\rm up}=2$ case, the latter can well reproduce the two-band ED results without constraining the number of particles in the upper band.
+Taking the honeycomb model as an example, the $n(\bk)$ for $U=8$ (comparable to the width of the upper dispersive band) is nearly identical to that at $U=1$ [Figs.~\ref{FigSupp:BandMixHoneyKagome}(a, b)], indicating that the interaction strength has weak influence on the charge distribution.
+The upper-band occupation (excluding the $\Gamma$ point) at $U=8$ is shown in Fig.~\ref{FigSupp:BandMixHoneyKagome}(c), with the values amplified by a factor of 20.
+The total contribution of the upper band (excluding the $\Gamma$ point) to the FQAH state at various $U$ values is displayed in Fig.~\ref{FigSupp:BandMixHoneyKagome}(d).
+We observe that the contribution from the upper band (excluding the $\Gamma$ point) remains quite small, $\Cal{O}(1\%)$, even at large $U$ values.
+Qualitatively similar behaviors are observed for the Kagome model [Figs.~\ref{FigSupp:BandMixHoneyKagome}(e--h)].
+Although the weight of the upper-band away from the $\Gamma$ point is small, band mixing is non-negligible and significant near $\Gamma$: Setting $n_{\rm up}=0$ results in a many-body spectrum that is completely different from the $n_{\rm up}=2$ case (see e.g., Fig.~\ref{FigSupp:1Bandvs2BandEDHoney} and Fig.~\ref{FigSupp:1Bandvs2BandEDKagome}), the latter can well reproduce the two-band ED results without constraining the number of particles in the upper band.